Spencer Steer Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in MLB.
+- The Braves pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have the seventh-ranked team ERA among all MLB pitching staffs (3.81).
+- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.84).

-- Shuster gets the start for the Braves, his ninth of the season.
-He is 4-2 with a 4.57 ERA and 23 strikeouts in 41 1/3 innings pitched.
+- Morton gets the start for the Braves, his 15th of the season.
+He is 6-6 with a 3.71 ERA and 93 strikeouts in 80 2/3 innings pitched.

-- The lefty last appeared on Friday, June 16 against the Colorado Rockies, when he tossed 5 2/3 innings, allowing one earned run while giving up five hits.
+- In his most recent outing on Sunday against the Colorado Rockies, the right-hander threw five innings, allowing three earned runs while surrendering five hits.

-- The 24-year-old has put up a 4.57 ERA and 5 strikeouts per nine innings across eight games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.